DFG CRC TRR 190 Rationality and Competition

 The Collaborative Research Center Transregio “Rationality and Competition” combines the research programs of behavioral and neoclassical economists to study applied economic questions that are of high policy relevance.
 The focus is on the economic behavior and performance of individuals and firms: How do systematic biases in expectations, decision processes, and preferences affect the most important economic decisions of households – about education, health, labor supply, financial investments and the purchase of durable consumption goods?
 How do firms respond to behavioral biases of their customers and their employees, for example by adjusting their marketing strategies, their organizational design, their incentive schemes and their innovation activities?
 What economic policy interventions are effective to protect consumers and employees from exploitation and how can they prevent the destabilization of markets (due to bubbles and crashes)?
 The LMU Munich and the HU Berlin are the leading institutions, complemented by additional research institutions like the ifo Institute or the Max-Planck Institute.

-Project A05 (Spann and Klapper) – “Consumer Decisions on Durable Products”
+Project A05 (Spann and Klapper) – “Transparency and Product Choice”